chahnel/kroehne.github.io/4_Cookbook.md

 Once the text blocks are defined, the Scoring Rule can be entered into the CBA Item Builder stimulus.

-First, a Task needs to be created in the Task view menu (Project/Browse Tasks) by clicking the “New”-button and setting a Task name.
+First, a Task needs to be created in the Task view menu (Project/Browse Tasks) by clicking the ?New?-button and setting a Task name.
 The amount of minimum hits is always 1 (as only one hit condition should be defined).
 Every question is one task.
 For each task, a starting page will have to be defined.
-Click the “Tasks Start Page” column and select the page from the appearing drop down menu.
+Click the ?Tasks Start Page? column and select the page from the appearing drop down menu.
 You can choose all pages which also appear under Project View.

 For each task hits and misses have to be added.
-To define a hit condition first select the according task from the tasks table, then click the “Add Hit”-button.
+To define a hit condition first select the according task from the tasks table, then click the ?Add Hit?-button.
 The hits table relative to the selected task is now active and name and weight have to be set.
-Then click the “Open”-button right to the hits table.
+Then click the ?Open?-button right to the hits table.
 A condition tab will open where the hit Condition is defined, e.g., complete (T1).
-Here, the hit condition “complete (T1)” means that a correct sore requires the complete selection of text block T1 “9”.
+Here, the hit condition ?complete (T1)? means that a correct sore requires the complete selection of text block T1 ?9?.

 This picture shows the definition of the hit condition:

 > ![](images/media/image349.png)
 >
-> Thereafter the miss condition is defined by opening and editing the condition tab for the misses, e.g., “partial” (T2, T3).
-Here, the miss condition “partial (T2, T3)” means that a response is scored as incorrectly if parts of T2 and/or T3 are selected.
+> Thereafter the miss condition is defined by opening and editing the condition tab for the misses, e.g., ?partial?
+(T2, T3).
+Here, the miss condition ?partial (T2, T3)? means that a response is scored as incorrectly if parts of T2 and/or T3 are selected.

 This picture shows the definition of the miss condition: